yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-may-2022/index.md

 ## HLE Improvements

-Mocing onto the subject of HLE emulation, a *very dear* section for [bunnei](https://github.com/bunnei).
+Moving onto the subject of HLE emulation, a *very dear* section for [bunnei](https://github.com/bunnei).
 The dev team has been working hard at improving the accuracy and performance of yuzu's kernel emulation.

 This time around, a big change was made with how games and the emulated OS can "lock resources".